Trump-district Democrats carry impeachment to the finish line

 The pre-vote announcements have underscored several political dynamics at play for these Democrats: They won in 2018 after Trump campaigned against Democrats on the threat that they would impeach him.
 It's not clear yet just how big a role impeachment will play in their re-election bids.
 And there's a real risk that more voters would be lost than gained by crossing the partisan aisle.

-For all of those reasons, it's not a long leap from "undecided" to "yes" on impeachment, even as House Republicans lobby some of those Democrats to vote "no."
+For all of those reasons, along with their personal convictions, it was not a long leap from "undecided" to "yes" on impeachment, even as House Republicans lobbied some of those Democrats to vote "no."

 "You can measure a shift in the mood and temperature in the hearts and minds of the voters" that resulted in Democrats' winning election in districts where Trump prevailed two years earlier, said Antjuan Seawright, a Democratic strategist based in South Carolina.
 "While Republicans will try to use impeachment as a fear and a scare tactic, at the end of the day we have demonstrated our ability to legislate and investigate."

-Note: CORRECTION (Dec.
-17, 2019, 7:40 a.m.
-ET): An earlier version of this story mislabeled Oklahoma Rep. Kendra Horn's party affiliation.
-She is a Democrat, not a Republican.